Connect with a certified trainer for free

 Recovery

 Most athletes have a relatively quick recovery after quadriceps tendonitis.
-The best things you can do to get back in the game sooner are identify quadriceps tendonitis early, give yourself adequate rest from your sport, and adhere to physical therapy recommendations.
+The best things you can do to get back in the game sooner are to identify quadriceps tendonitis early, give yourself adequate rest from your sport, and adhere to physical therapy recommendations.
 It’s important to wait to be pain-free before you begin play.
-To avoid a repeat injury, focus on warm-up and stretching both before and after you play.
+To avoid a quad strain, focus on warm-up and stretching before and after play.

 GET BACK TO WHAT YOU LOVE.
 FASTER